Russian avant-garde

 The Russian avant-garde was a large, influential wave of avant-garde modern art that flourished in the Russian Empire and the Soviet Union, approximately from 1890 to 1930—although some have placed its beginning as early as 1850 and its end as late as 1960.
-The term covers many separate, but inextricably related, art movements that flourished at the time; including Suprematism, Constructivism, Russian Futurism, Cubo-Futurism, Zaum and Neo-primitivism.
-Many of the artists who were born, grew up or were active in what is now Belarus and Ukraine (including Kazimir Malevich, Aleksandra Ekster, Vladimir Tatlin, Wassily Kandinsky, David Burliuk, Alexander Archipenko), are also classified in the Ukrainian avant-garde.
+The term covers many separate, but inextricably related, art movements that flourished at the time; including Suprematism, Constructivism, Russian Futurism, Cubo-Futurism, Zaum, Imaginism, and Neo-primitivism.
+In Ukraine, many of the artists who were born, grew up or were active in what is now Belarus and Ukraine (including Kazimir Malevich, Aleksandra Ekster, Vladimir Tatlin, David Burliuk, Alexander Archipenko), are also classified in the Ukrainian avant-garde.

 The Russian avant-garde reached its creative and popular height in the period between the Russian Revolution of 1917 and 1932, at which point the ideas of the avant-garde clashed with the newly emerged state-sponsored direction of Socialist Realism.

+Influence

+The influence of the Russian avant-garde on recent developments in Western art is now undisputed.
+Without Kazimir Malevich's Black Square on White Background (1915), his later Suprematist composition White on White, Rodchenko's series of Black Pictures (1917/18), and his primary-colored triptych (1921), the evolution of non-representational art by artists such as Yves Klein, Barnett Newman, and Ad Reinhardt would be inconceivable. the same applies, for example, to works of American minimal art by Donald Judd and Carl Andre, which can be traced back to the materiality and functionality of early sculptures by Tatlin and Rodchenko.

+The founding of the National Academy of Arts in 1923, promoted by Lunacharsky, and the associated journals were primarily intended to promote exchange with Western countries.
+This was reflected above all in the establishment of the Soviet pavilion at the Paris Exhibition of Applied Arts in 1925 and in a major exhibition of contemporary French art in Moscow in 1928.
+The politicized Western art influenced by the Russian avant-garde also had an impact on Russia, as demonstrated by the exhibition of revolutionary art from the West in Moscow in 1926.